Houseplant as a Christmas tree? 5 tips for a sustainable Christmas

 5,500 pieces of paper waste during the Christmas season

 In addition, particular reference was made to the ecological footprint of paper production.
-“Producing a ton of new paper requires about as much energy as producing a ton of steel.”
+“Producing a ton of new paper requires regarding as much energy as producing a ton of steel.”
 The Christmas season alone causes an additional 5,500 paper and cardboard waste.
 The more complex and heavier the wrapping paper, the more environmentally damaging it is – especially because coated paper can hardly be recycled and is therefore burned along with residual waste.
 On the other hand, wrapping gifts using reusable textiles and gift bags as well as newspaper is more environmentally friendly.

 Avoid package returns